 Luckily, there are options for people in a difficult situation such as poor financial decisions, bad credit, and a sudden change in circumstances.
 People are able to look to B lenders for a way out.

-These monthly fees contribute to maids, security guards, concierge, and anyone else the condo corporation has hired to maintain the property.
+These monthly fees contribute to maids, security guards, concierge, and anyone else the condo corporation in bigger cities like Mississauga and Toronto has hired to maintain the property.

 Shift in Market Value of Homes